-SummerSlam 2005 was the home of one of the most intriguing and infamous matches in recent history, The Immortal Hulk Hogan versus The Heartbreak Kid Shawn Michaels, and it’s talked about for all the wrong reasons.
+SummerSlam 2005 was the home of one of the most intriguing and infamous matches of all time, The Immortal Hulk Hogan versus The Heartbreak Kid Shawn Michaels, and it’s talked about for all the wrong reasons.

 If a match is still being talked about years after it took place, it usually means it was an all-time classic.